OpenVoiceOS/community-docs/docs/config.md

 ## Reading Configuration

-`ovos_config.config.Configuration` is a singleton object that loads a single config object.
-The configuration files loaded are determined by `ovos.conf` as described above.
+`ovos_config.config.Configuration` is a singleton that loads a single config object.
+The configuration files loaded are determined by `ovos.conf` as described above and can be in either json or yaml format.

-Using the above example, if `Configuration()` is called from `neon-core`, the following configs would be loaded in this order:
+Using the above example, if `Configuration()` is called from `neon-core`, the following configs would be loaded in this
+order:

 - /etc/example/config/neon.yaml
 - `os.environ.get('MYCROFT_SYSTEM_CONFIG')` or /etc/neon/neon.yaml